kdave97/Movie-Recommender/README.md

 * Get the watched movie record of the user for each neighbour.
 * Calculate a similarity score using some formula
 * Recommend top 5 items with the highest score

+Check out the <b>Collaborative Based Filtering System.ipynb.</b>

+## Deployment
+Your end users don't want to see your Jupyter Notebooks.
+You need to have a way to deploy your models using a web framework so it makes them easy to use and accessible from anywhere.
+For this project, the content based recommender model has been deployed on AWS using Flask web framework.

+Flask Web Framework - It is one of the best web framework to deploy your models as it has variety of choices for developing applications and support of tools and libraries.